 We can see here that we have enabled Template Driven Forms by adding

-FormsModule to our application, and bootstrapped the application dynamically.
+FormsModule to our application root module.

 Our First Template Driven Form

-The form will trigger the controller method
+The form will trigger the component method

 onSubmitTemplateBased on submission, but the submit button is only enabled if both required fields are filled in.